yousefi138/dnamalci/readme.md

 ### View available DNAm-Alcs

-List the 4 flavors of DNAm-Alcs derived in Liu et al. 2016 that are available for implementation in `dnamalci`:
+List the 4 flavors of DNAm-Alcs from Liu et al. 2016 and Yousefi et al. 2019 that are available for implementation in `dnamalci`:

     dnamalci.models()